 There is a warm family ethos in the setting and adults show affection and kindness towards each child.
-Practitioners know the needs and interests of the children very well and they respond to them with sensitivity using their thorough knowledge of the children's backgrounds.
+Practitioners know the needs and interests of the children well and they respond to them with sensitivity using their thorough knowledge of the children's backgrounds.
 Each child has equal access to every aspect of the curriculum.
-As a result of the affection and respect for the child and the values and standards demonstrated by the staff, all children develop tolerance, positive attitudes towards their learning and good behaviour.
+As a result of the affection and respect for the child and the values and standards displayed by the staff, all children develop tolerance, positive attitudes towards their learning and good behaviour.
 All children show concern and kindness towards their peers, adults and visitors.

 The setting has positive policies and procedures for dealing with any problems of aggressive behaviour and to promote equal opportunities and the rights of the child.
 These are known to all and are monitored and implemented effectively.
-The nursery is registered by the Care and Social Services Inspectorate Wales and the few recommendations in its last report have been implemented and approved.
+The nursery is registered by the Care and Social Services Inspectorate Wales and there were no recommendations made in its last report.

 The ratio of adults to children is good and each practitioner has appropriate qualifications.
 Practitioners address the requirements of the Foundation Phase well and the children receive interesting experiences which respond well to their specific needs.
-The building was completely refurbished only three years ago to a very high standard.
-It was refurbished as a nursery which means that everything is at an appropriate height for chidren and it is very spacious and light.
-The main room inside together with the safe, paved outdoor area provide ample space for the children to enjoy their learning experiences.
+The building is adequate in size for the children's activities and the fenced garden outdoors provides adequate space for the children to enjoy their learning experiences.

 Key Question 3: How good are leadership and management?
-Good --- ------
+Good